 Cost for Summer CSA Membership: Total $510 ($30 per week) for faculty, staff, and community members and $470 for students.

 Over the course of 14 weeks, City Fruit (a Seattle non-profit dedicated to harvesting fruit that would otherwise go to waste and donating it to local food banks) will provide members with 30-35 pounds of super-local, fresh fruit starting with cherries and red plums in the early summer and ending with European Pears, apples, and grapes in late fall (with plenty more in between!)
-Enjoy all the fresh produce Seattle has to offer while supporting City Fruit by signing up for the CF fruit add-on today!
+Enjoy all the fresh produce Seattle has to offer while supporting City Fruit-FULL for Summer 2017

 You do not have to be a member of the UW Farm CSA in order to take advantage of this delicious offer!